 The potential to encounter hazardous substances during construction activities within the project Study Area exists.
-As described in Section 3.6.2, the EDR radius map report identified one database-listed site a UST that is permanently out of use-within the Proposed Action Area.
+As described in Section 3.6.2, the EDR radius map report identified one database-listed site-and underground storage tank that is permanently out of use-within the Proposed Action Area.
 No contamination or regulatory violations are listed in association with this site.
-The EDR radius map report indicates the UST is outside the proposed RSA grading area.5 As such, ground disturbance in the vicinity of the listed UST would not occur.
+The EDR radius map report indicates the UST is outside the proposed RSA grading area.7 As such, ground disturbance in the vicinity of the listed UST would not occur.